LibrariesHacked/openlibrary-search/README.md

 # Open Library database

 Open Library is an online library of bibliographic data.
-Open Library publish [full data dumps](https://openlibrary.org/developers/dumps) of all data.
+The library publishes [full data dumps](https://openlibrary.org/developers/dumps) of all data.

-This project provides instructions and scripts for importing this data into a PostgreSQL database and some sample queries to test the database.
+This project provides instructions and scripts for importing this data into a PostgreSQL database, and some sample queries to test the database.

 ## Getting started